 What is endodontics?

 Endodontics is a branch of dentistry recognized by the American Dental Association involving treatment of the pulp (root canal) and surrounding tissues of the tooth.
 When you look at your tooth in the mirror, what you see is the crown.
 The rest of the tooth, the portion hidden beneath the gum line, is called the root.
 Though the outer portion of the root is a hard tissue called dentin, the inside channel or “root canal” contains a pulp of soft tissue, blood vessels and nerves.
 Bacteria that are introduced into the pulp as a result of tooth decay, periodontal disease, tooth fracture or other problems, can severely damage the pulp.
-When that happens, an endodontic specialist, such as Dr. Lee, Dr. Ngo, Dr. Hsu, Dr. Djeu, Dr. Huang or Dr. Kasi, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
+When that happens, an endodontic specialist, such as Dr. Lee, Dr. Ngo, Dr. Hsu, Dr. Djeu, Dr. Huang, Dr. Kasi or Dr. Kanodia, removes the diseased pulp to save the tooth and prevent further infection and inflammation.
 After successful endodontic treatment, the tooth continues to perform normally.

 I’m worried about x-rays.
 Should I be?

 No. While x-rays will be necessary during your endodontic treatment, we use an advanced non-film computerized system, called digital radiography, that produces radiation levels up to 90 percent lower than those of already low dose conventional dental x-ray machinery.
 These digital images can be optimized, archived, printed and sent to cotherapists via e-mail or CD-ROM.
 For more information contact Sirona Dental Systems, Inc.